ikoevska/docs/docs/ui/professional-ui-components/Calendar/Styling/day-view.md

 # Styling the RadCalendar Day View

-To apply custom style for the day view mode, you need to initialize the `dayViewStyle` property of `RadCalendar` with a `CalendarDayViewStyle` instance.
+To apply custom style for the day view, you need to initialize the `dayViewStyle` property of `RadCalendar` with a `CalendarDayViewStyle` instance.

 To apply custom style to the cells displayed at the top, you can use the same properties available for [styling of the month view]({% slug calendar-monthview-styling %} "Read more about styling in Month view mode").
 You can also use the following `CalendarDayViewStyle` properties specific to the day view: `dayEventsViewStyle` and `allDayEventsViewStyle` .

 ## dayEventsViewStyle

-Use `dayEventsViewStyle` with a `DayEventsViewStyle` instance.
-The instance provides the following styling options:
+`dayEventsViewStyle` provides the following styling properties:

 * `backgroundColor`: Gets or sets the background color for the events view.
 * `timeLabelFormat`: Gets or sets the display format for time labels in the timeline.